kha84/pgttsjaisrar/README.md

 Give it 10 or so seconds to warm up, look after logs it's printing and then say out loud "Orange, who is Donald Trump?"

-6. Create a service, that will be executed for multi-user.target.
+5. Create a systemd service, that will be executed for multi-user.target.
 Before doing that, look inside voiceassistant.service file.
-You might need to update the path to main.py script, if you installed it to different than mine location.
+You might need to update the path to main.py script, as you installed it to different than mine location.
-Also make sure that xxx in "User=xxx" is actually the user, who is running PulseAudio process.
+Also make sure that xxx in "User=xxx" there is actually the user, who is running PulseAudio process.
 To get that to know run
 ```
 ps -ef | grep -i pulseaudio
 ```
-In my case PulseAudio is running under pi, so the service will be also runing under pi
+In my case PulseAudio server is running under **pi**, so this service will be also runing under pi

 Install the service:
 ```